General Syntax

 const network = require('@system.network')

-The APIs provided by the interface can be invoked in the following ways:
+The APIs provided by interfaces can be called in the following ways:

-If an API does not return a value, it is generally defined as a synchronous API.
-You can call it directly, for example:
+If an API does not return a value, it is generally defined as a synchronous API and can be called directly, for example:

 audio.play()

 If an API returns a value, it is generally defined as an asynchronous API.
-In addition to regular parameters, these APIs have three common parameters: "success", "fail", and "complete", which are callback methods triggered after the API execution is "successful", "failed", or "completed".
-When calling, you can pass these three parameters to obtain the return value of a successful API execution or handle the execution after a failure or completion.
-The descriptions of these three common parameters are as follows:
+In addition to regular parameters, such APIs have three universal parameters: "success", "fail", and "complete".
+These are callback methods triggered after the API execution is "successful", "failed", or "completed".
+When calling, you can pass these three parameters to obtain the return value upon successful API execution or to handle execution failure or completion.
+The descriptions of these three universal parameters are as follows:

 Code example: